-Programmatic media buying is the data-driven process of purchasing digital ad space at a large scale with the help of automated software based on complex algorithms.
+Programmatic media buying is the data-driven process of purchasing digital ad space at a large scale with the help of automated software based on complex algorithms (learn more information about what the programmatic advertising technology is).
 Programmatic allows hyper-personalized targeting with agile messaging across all paid advertising.
 It replaces the manual process of media buying with the technology-based solutions, therefore eliminating the risks associated with human error.

 What Are the Main Features of Programmatic Buying?